LPGhatguy/horriblesoftware.com/_posts/2018-09-19-Lua-debug-traceback.md

 title: !
 'Lua: debug.traceback'
 ---

 Lua has a function to capture stack traces.
-You can pass in which thread to capture the stack trace from, a message to prepend, and how many levels of the stack to skip.
+You can pass in a thread to capture the stack trace from, a message to prepend, and how many levels of the stack to skip.
 It returns a string.

 The signature from the Lua 5.1 reference manual is: